DevyanifanofRDJ/Round0/README.md

 - [x] Setup & deployment guides
 - [x] Scalability recommendations

-## 🤝 Contributing

-Feel free to submit issues and enhancement requests!

-## 📄 License

-MIT License - Open for personal and commercial use.

-## 🆘 Support

-For questions and issues:
-1. Check API docs at `http://localhost:5000/api-docs`
-2. Review code comments and structure
-3. See API_TESTING_GUIDE.md for endpoint examples
-4. Check SETUP_GUIDE.md for configuration

----

 ## 🎉 Ready to Go!

 Everything is set up and ready for: